GMAT Pattern 2024: GMAT Focus Edition, Section-wise Marking Scheme

 How many breaks will students get in GMAT?

-Applicants attempting the exam will get two 8-minute breaks.
-They have the liberty to select the sectional order of the exam and the breaks would take place accordingly.
+Applicants attempting the exam will get an optional break of 10 minutes.
+They have the liberty to select the sectional order of the exam and the break would take place accordingly.

 Loading...